-The alternate memory management module provides two permission for the security manager to use.
+The alternate memory management module provides two permissions for the security manager to use.
 The following table describes the actions for checking the use of scoped memory.
 A signal name can be given as the target.
-The name of a scoped memory area type can be given for enter and a maxumum amount of backing store can be used for global.
+The name of a scoped memory area type can be given for enter and a maximum amount of backing store can be used for global backing store.

 Action Name Description Risks of grant

-map Use a given amount of the global backing Physical Map Risk
+map Uses a given amount Physical Map Risk

+of the global backing

 store.

-enter Enter a scoped mem- Memory Risk
+enter Enters a scoped mem- Memory Risk

 ory